-Click on ‘share voting link or results’ to get your shareable link.
+Click on the three dots, then ‘share voting link’ to get your shareable link.
 Then copy the link and send it out to your participants!

-You can also access the direct link from the configuration tab.
+You can also access the direct link from the Share tab.

 To share using the QR code, enter the edit view of the presentation you want to share.
-Click ‘configure’ and ‘share & export’.
-If you scroll down then you download the QR code and distribute to whoever you wish to access the presentation.
+Click ‘share', if you scroll down you can download the QR code and distribute to whoever you wish to access the presentation.

 The other option is to share the code when you are actually presenting the presentation in full screen.
 When you are live presenting and you want participants to join you can click the settings cog in the bottom left-hand side of your screen.
 Then choose ‘more’, and another side menu will appear giving you the option to ‘share QR code for presentation’.
 The QR code will display on the screen and the audience can use their camera to access the presentation.

-Pro tip: You can also use the shortcut key '.' to show or hide the QR code.
+Pro tip: You can also use the shortcut key 'i' to show or hide the QR code.

-When you are in the Edit View of your presentation press configure with the cogwheel icon, located at the top of your screen.
-Then three tabs appear, click on general and there you can choose the voting pace, either presenter pace or audience pace.
+When you are in the Edit View of your presentation press settings with the cogwheel icon, located at the top of your screen.
+Under navigation, you can choose Presentation Pace, either presenter pace or audience pace.